micropython/micropython/docs/library/datetime.rst

    Return the local date and time corresponding to the timestamp defined by :attr:`~datetime.EPOCH`, such as is returned by :func:`time.time`.

-   If optional argument *tz* is ``None``, the timestamp is converted to the platform's local date and time, and the returned :class:`datetime` object is naive.
-If *tz* is not ``None``, it must be an instance of a :class:`tzinfo` subclass, and the timestamp is converted to *tz*’s time zone.
+   *tz* must be an instance of a :class:`tzinfo` subclass, and the timestamp is converted to *tz*’s time zone. ``tz=None`` is not supported.

    .. note::

-      If *tz* is naive, the algorithm relies on platform's :func:`time.localtime` to perform the conversion which must properly handle daylight saving time for the timezone of interest in order to compute meaningful dates and times.
+      If *tz* is naive, the CPython algorithm relies on platform's :func:`time.localtime` to perform the conversion which must properly handle daylight saving time for the timezone of interest in order to compute meaningful dates and times.
+Micropython board ports do not support timezones.

 .. classmethod:: datetime.fromordinal(n)